OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 **Outputs**

-The output section controls the format of the tabular output file and VTK files, similar to the OpenFAST ouputs.
+The output section controls the format of the tabular output file and VTK files, similar to the OpenFAST outputs.
 The user can control the hub radius and nacelle dimension for the VTK visualization.
-The nacelle is represented as a sphere of radius (`VTKHubRad`), and the nacelle with a parallelepiped defined using an origin and three length parallel to the nacelle coordinates (`VTKNacDim`).
+The nacelle is represented as a sphere of radius (`VTKHubRad`), and the nacelle with a parallelepiped defined using an origin and three lengths parallel to the nacelle coordinates (`VTKNacDim`).

 .. code::